Pa-Touche/Vaccineo/README.md

   - User account deletion (this might not be that infrequent!)

 #### Known limits

 Notifications were implemented in a simplified manner and **DO NOT** take lower ranges into account but only as a Deadline mechanism.
 A possible implementation that handles real intervals: [3-6] months per example:

-- Add lower range into `lu.pokevax.business.vaccine.VaccineScheduleEntity` (current only upper *deadline**)
+- Add lower range into `lu.vaccineo.business.vaccine.VaccineScheduleEntity` (current only upper *deadline**)
-- Add notifcation active date within `lu.pokevax.business.notification.VaccineNotificationEntity` so that the notifications element are only returned between both dates. notificationActivationDate >= today =< notificationExpirationDate.
+- Add notifcation active date within `lu.vaccineo.business.notification.VaccineNotificationEntity` so that the notifications element are only returned between both dates. notificationActivationDate >= today =< notificationExpirationDate.

-## Testing

-This projects relies on much auto-generated code, so that many copy-paste errors are avoided:

-- lombok: getter/setter/equals & Hashcode etc.
-- mapstruct: generating POJO mapping code

 ### Type of tests